-$(\overline{6.73})$ greater than T-table (1.66), it can be concluded that market knowledge positively affects employee engagement
+(6.73) greater than T-table (1.66), it can be concluded that market knowledge positively affects employee engagement

 Third, the result of correlation analysis between supply chain engagement and market knowledge (0,487), with customer engagement (0,577), with employee engagement equal to (0,541), was significant at 0,000.
 The results of sub-structure analysis of market knowledge variation, customer engagement, employee engagement and supply chain engagement (0.392), so that the influence of other variables by 0.779, F-count (17,804)> F-Table (2.71), or more significant value less than 0.05, it can be concluded that the independent variables are simultaneously able to explain the changes in the dependent variable or the structure model is declared fit.
-The value of standardized coefficient (Beta) of market knowledge (0.258), or not significant at 0.05 because the value of T-count (1.13) smaller than T-table (1.66), whereas, customer engagement (0,007) with T-count (2,75), employee engagement (0.039) with T-count (2.09) or significant at 0.05 greater than T-table (1.66), it can be concluded that market knowledge does not positively affect supply chain engagement.
+The value of standardized coefficient (Beta) of market knowledge (0.258), or not significant at 0.05 because the value of T-count (1.13) smaller than T-table (1.66), whereas, customer engagement (0,007) with T-count (2,75), employee engagement (0.039) with T-count (2.09) or significant at 0.05 greater than T-table (1.66), it can be concluded that market knowledge does not positively affect supply chain engagement, while customer engagement and employee engagement positively affect supply chain engagement.

 Fourth, the result of correlation analysis between dynamic marketing engagement with customer engagement (0,552), with employee engagement (0,595) and supply chain engagement (0,477) was significant at 0,000.
 The results of sub-structure analysis of customer engagement variation, employee engagement, supply chain engagement on dynamic marketing engagement (0,408), influence of other variable (0,769), F-count value (19,08)> F-Table value (2,71), or significant at < 0.05, it can be concluded that the independent variables are simultaneously able to explain the changes in the dependent variable or the structure model is stated fit.
-The value of standardized coefficient (Beta) of customer engagement (0.001) was significant at 0.05, the value of T-count (2.11).
-Employee engagement (0.374), was not significant at 0.05, with T-count (0.89) <T-table (1, 66).
-It can be concluded that customer engagement and employee engagement positively affect dynamic marketing engagement other variable (0,832), F count (37,59)> F table (2,71) or significant value less than 0.05, hence it can be concluded that independent variable are simultaneously able to explain changes in the dependent variables or otherwise fit structure models.
+The value of standardized coefficient (Beta) of customer engagement (0.037) was significant at 0.05, the value of T-count (2.11).
+Employee engagement (0.001) was significant at 0.05, with T-count (0.89) <T-table (1, 66).
+It can be concluded that customer engagement and employee engagement positively affect dynamic marketing engagement, while supply chain engagement does not positively affect dynamic marketing engagement other variable (0,832), F count (37,59)> F table (2,71) or significant value less than 0.05, hence it can be concluded that independent variable are simultaneously able to explain changes in the dependent variables or otherwise fit structure models.
 The value of standardized coefficients (Beta) of dynamic marketing engagement (0,554) or significant at 0,000 with T-count (6.13) greater than T-table (1.66), it can be concluded that dynamic marketing engagement positively affects business performance (see Figure 1).